Patient immobilization is an essential aspect of qualitative and effective radiotherapy treatment. However, the thought

 A radiotherapy mask as it is, can look boring at best and a little scary at worst to a child.
 If you enjoy being creative, turn the mask into something special for your patient.
 Ask your patient about their favourite Disney princess, superhero, fantasy character… Anything is possible with some paint.

 Decorations can truly work wonders on any mask and transform it into a comforting companion cheering on to push through treatment.
-Read about the value in decoration of paediatric immobilization masks here.
+Read about the value in decoration of pediatric immobilization masks here.

 For anyone who wants to get started with mask decoration we created these tutorials: